-My new book, Owning Game-Changing Subcategories: Uncommon Growth in a Digital Age, is now available in e-book form ahead of the release in early April.
+My new book, Owning Game-Changing Subcategories: Uncommon Growth in a Digital Age, is now available wherever books are sold.
 In a series of blogs, I will detail the big ideas from the book.
 These are:

 - Growth by subcategory creation

 - Rosy and gloomy bias affecting organizational decisions to commit to a new subcategory

 - Brand communities